Skip to content

 Will only scan for misconfigurations that pertain to Terraform and Dockerfiles.

-Passing custom policies
+Passing custom checks

 cd examplex/misconf/